Weald-Creative/Kairos-SDK-iOS/README.md

 ## View the Examples

-Also see provided example app 'KairosSDKExampleApp' included in the SDK download bundle.
-It contains clear examples on how to use all of the available methods.
-Also check out the API documentation at [https://developer.kairos.io/docs](https://developer.kairos.io/docs)
+Also see provided example app project **KairosSDKExampleApp** included in the SDK download bundle.
+It contains clear examples on how to use all of the available methods in the file AppDelegate.m.
+Also, check out the API documentation at [https://developer.kairos.io/docs](https://developer.kairos.io/docs)

 ##Support